evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/11-design-principles.md

 **Chapter 12 — Component Catalog**

-This chapter defines the complete catalog of reusable UI components used throughout the Coach Portal, including composition rules, variants, behaviors, accessibility requirements, AI integration patterns and implementation guidelines.
+This chapter defines the complete catalog of reusable UI components used throughout the Nutritionist Portal, including their properties, behaviors, accessibility requirements, AI integrations and implementation guidelines within the EVOXA Design System.